kree-nickm/element-list-controller/README.md

 Adding entirely new list containers to the DOM dynamically after the page has loaded is not fully supported.
 You can call `ELC_initialize()` after adding your new DOM elements, but this is not tested very thoroughly and should not be used in a production environment.
 ### Sorting
 To make an element a sortable list container, add the `sortable` class to it.
 You should also give it a unique `id` attribute.
+Sorting will also work with multiple TBODY elements if your list container happens to be a TABLE; each will be sorted separately.
 #### Defining Fields to Sort By
 To designate an HTML element as a clickable sorting button (sorter), add the `sort` class to it and specify which list container it applies to in one of the following ways:
 * Make the sorter element a descendant of the list container element.
 This should be done if and only if your list container is a TABLE element.
 In that case, usually your sorters will be the TH header cells within the table's THEAD element.